Altinn/altinn-studio-docs/content/app/development/data/prefill/_index.en.md

 Keep in mind that if you have complex types in your model, these will need to be instantiated before you can assign a value to one of the type's subelements.
 See the example below where we assume that `Bruker` and `Name` are separate C# classes.
+This does not apply if the element already is instantiated with information.

 ```C#
 public async Task DataCreation(Instance instance, object data)